Summary of USC Rates in 2019

 These new USC rates and bands apply from January 1st 2019

 - The 4.75% rate of the Universal Social Charge will be cut to 4.5% .
 (This is the rate on incomes between €19,300 and €70,000) .

 - The ceiling of the second USC rate band will be increased from €19,372 to €19,874 in order to ensure that the salary of a full-time worker on the minimum wage will remain outside the top rates of USC .

 Summary of 2019 USC Rates

 €19,874 – €70,044 4.5%

 Self -employed income over €100,000 : have a 3% surcharge

-The 2011 Budget in Ireland introduced a new tax on income called the Universal Social Charge (USC) which began in January 2011.
-This was the last Budget of the Fianna Fail/ Green coalition.
+Universal Social Charge (USC) began in January 2011.
+It was introduced in the 2011 Budget – this was the last Budget of the Fianna Fail/ Green coalition.

 More here about the History of the USC in Ireland